It was very exciting to receive the question asked by a teacher “How can I help?”

 Believing in their abilities, strengths and intelligence is the first step.

-I love Goethe’s poem on self-responsibility, that ends with these two sentence:
+I love Goethe’s poem on self-responsibility, that ends with these two sentences:

 If we treat people as they are, we make them worse